prim011/CPP-Examples/Confidentiality/README.md

 The first one is used in our example here.
 The second one could be used in case we want to define another Hash function for the future, for example, one based on Post-Quantum Cryptography (PQC) algorithms.

-To be noted that a similar Software architecture could have been used for the AES encryption and decryption functionality.
-But in this instance we prefered to adopt a more pragmatic approach.
+It is to be noted that a similar Software architecture could have been used for the AES encryption and decryption functionality.
+But in this instance, we preferred to adopt a more pragmatic approach.

 ### The Tree fingerprints